 PLEASE SEE THE FOLLOWINGS:

-International Journal of Horticultural Science and Technology (IJHST) (ISSN: 2322-1461) is a Biannual multidisciplinary peer-reviewed journal published jointly by Iranian Society of Horticultural Science (IRSHS) and University of Tehran (UT).
+International Journal of Horticultural Science and Technology (IJHST) (ISSN: 2322-1461) is a Quarterly multidisciplinary peer-reviewed journal published jointly by Iranian Society of Horticultural Science (IRSHS) and University of Tehran (UT).
 This instruction describes what IJHST publishes and will ensure we have everything required so your paper can move through peer review, production and publication smoothly.

 WHAT DOES IJHST PUBLISH?

 The aim of International Journal of Horticultural Science and Technology (IJHST) is to publish papers that advance our understanding in horticultural sciences.
 Original research should provide new information on fundamental and scientific practical issues and mechanisms including those underpinning the improvement of plants for the sustainable production of fruits, flowers, vegetables, medicinal plants and other horticultural products.
 When considering if a paper is suitable, consideration will be given to the breadth and significance of the work to the horticultural science community.

 Areas of particular focus in horticultural crops:

 - Growth and Development - integration of internal and external cues determining development and architecture; reproductive biology.

 - Metabolism - photosynthesis; carbon uptake and assimilation; resource allocation; nutrition.

 - Plant-environment interactions - global change; biotic and abiotic stresses; symbioses; plant-rhizoflora interactions; mineral nutrition.

 - Molecular genetics - trait and gene characterization; molecular analysis; metabolic processes.